selimnbd/assignment1_ls_grp_03/selim/README.md

-This is my first DevOps course git assignment
+This is my first DevOps course git assignment.